 The course rotation schedule is provided for planning purposes.
 New students should refer to their personal planning worksheet created by their Global Campus Academic Advisor for initial planning.
 Once admitted to the major, students should refer to their Academic Progress Report in myWSU to track their academic progress.

-Note: All upper division courses are seven weeks
+6 semester credits.
+All upper division business courses are 7-weeks.

 - Any 300 or 400 level ACCTG, B_LAW, ENTRP, FIN, I_BUS, MGMT, MGTOP, MIS or MKTG course